TedHusted/awake/awake.md/awake.md

 “Occupation?”
 Siri asks on behalf of the form.
 “Be specific and the category will be selected.”

-On the form, the response “AI Trainer” appears in soft italics.
+On the form, the response “SsI Trainer” appears in soft italics.

-“Yes, AI Trainer,” agrees Noah over the link.
+“Yes, SI Trainer,” agrees Noah over the link.

-The words “AI Trainer” become darker, and under Category appears, “Technology and Research”.
+The words “SI Trainer” become darker, and under Category appears, “Technology and Research”.

 “Activities? — You may select up to eight.
 This response is required.”